trancefixer/hdb/README.md

 -   Still under rapid development - **alpha testers only**

--   The aforementioned limitations (see [Limitations]{#Limitations}) make it suitable for data files only, not system backups.
+-   The aforementioned limitations (see [Limitations](#Limitations)) make it suitable for data files only, not system backups.

 -   Tested on datasets of 700,000 files and 700GB.